yglcode/rrpc/README.md

 * support easy swapping of different encoder/decoder: the default is still Gob, can replace with JSON encoder/decoder and others.

 * support simple bi-directional RPC thru the same connection.

+    * There are both client and server at each end of a connection.